Hexagram 22賁Grace

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-5 ruler in the hills and gardens.
 For Zhu Xi the small roll of silk is the hexagram’s ethical centre: a deliberately undersized gift that registers as inadequate to courtiers expecting display and is calibrated correctly to what is being honoured.
 The line-5 吝 — the named regret — is not a flaw in the figure’s judgement but the expected social cost of refusing the conventional gesture.
 The fortune at the end follows from having stayed inside the小, the slightness, that the hexagram statement reserved.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 22 practically: a hexagram drawn in answer to a question about a specific moment where presentation is in play — a launch, a ceremony, a rebrand, a fundraise deck, a public arrival, an announcement.
-The manual is explicit that 22 is not a commentary on whether the actor has the right aesthetics in the abstract; the cast applies whether the actor is designing the form or being subjected to it.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 22 for questions about a specific moment where presentation is in play — a launch, a ceremony, a rebrand, a fundraise deck, a public arrival, an announcement — and treats it not as a commentary on whether the actor has the right aesthetics in the abstract but as a cast that applies whether the actor is designing the form or being subjected to it.
 The practical recommendation tracks the line position the question lands at: keep working at line 1; refuse the beard-for-face confusion at line 2; maintain firm-correctness beneath the lustre at line 3; read the white horse as alliance rather than threat at line 4; bring the small silk at line 5; recognise that line 6 is the form that has finished its work.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.